 We continue to seek shortened journey times and hourly services between Inverness and Tain.
 We aim to work in partnerships, we publish a thrice yearly Newsletter, we are democratically governed through our AGM and a geographically representative committee.

 If you would like to join The Friends of The Far North Line please either visit our joining page, where you can join instantly using PayPal, or download, print out and complete the application form.
 If you prefer, you can phone our Membership Secretary on +44 (0)1334 475311.
-Annual membership is only £15.00 (£12.00 if you set up a standing order) for individuals and £17.00 for corporate or organisation membership.
+Annual membership is only £18.00 (£15.00 if you set up a standing order or PayPal Automatic Payment).

 President: